How Video Training Sustains Change at Scale

 What is change management?

-Change management is the discipline of helping people adopt a new way of working β€” by building understanding, reducing friction, and reinforcing the behaviors that make the change stick.
+Change management is the discipline of helping people adopt a new way of working.
+It builds understanding, reduces friction, and reinforces the behaviors that make the change stick.

 πŸ“Š Did you know?

-• Performance often dips mid-change.
+• Performance often fluctuates during change.

-What’s missing when decisions come first?
+What’s usually missing when decisions come first?

 πŸ“ A note on change management models